 Sophie Smith and Alicia Dinsmore both work in Arizona with La Coalición de Derechos Humanos and No More Deaths, providing humanitarian aid for undocumented immigrants.
-Smith is a writer, community organizer and long-term desert and aid volunteer and search and rescue coordinator in Arivaca, AZ.
+Smith is a writer, community organizer, and desert aid volunteer.
 She joined the Abuse Documentation Team in 2015 and coauthored the report series The Disappeared.
-She recently received her doctorate in humanities from Duke University.
 Dinsmore is from Phoenix, AZ, and has worked providing aid in the Sonoran Desert.
 She received her bachelor’s in anthropology and global health from Arizona State University.
 For four years, Dinsmore has worked with No More Deaths, a humanitarian organization based in southern Arizona dedicated to preventing the deaths of migrants in the desert and advocating for faith-based principles for immigration reform.
 Through No More Deaths, Dinsmore has provided humanitarian aid in Nogales, Sonora, Mexico and to people who have recently been deported.
 Smith and Dinsmore gave a talk titled “Disappeared: An Abuse Documentation Report from the Border” Wednesday at the Cat in the Cream at 7 p.m.

 This interview has been edited for length and clarity.

 Could you explain what The Disappeared is about?